Atlas-OS/docs/docs/getting-started/reverting-atlas.md

 # :material-emoticon-cry: Reverting Atlas

-As Atlas disables the 'Reset this PC' feature due to its unreliability and not being a true reinstall of Windows, some users get confused about how to get back to stock Windows.
+As Atlas disables the 'Reset this PC' feature due to its unreliability and not being a full reinstall of Windows, some users are unsure how to get back to stock Windows.

 This page details how to reinstall from Atlas to stock Windows fully, which uninstalls Atlas.

 ## :material-handshake: Before uninstalling

-If you're experiencing issues, ensure you're on the [latest version of Atlas](installation.md), and then consider getting help from the following:
+If you're on an [outdated version of Atlas](https://github.com/Atlas-OS/Atlas/releases), we unfortunately can't help.
+Otherwise, we can help you if you're experiencing issues on the latest version.
+See the below:

 - :material-file-search: The documentation you're on currently
 - <a onclick="clickKapaAi();" href="javascript:void(0)">